 Paid advertising campaigns can burst a whole in your budget you could do without.
 And paying experts to manage your sponsored ads for you can turn your stomach by the end of the month.
 So if you want to save a few quid, why not try having a dabble with AdWords yourself.

 To be honest, PPC campaigns do require some expertise – plus practice and patience.
 You will find a wealth of advice on the internet, but given most of the advice is written by experts it is intended to help other marketers learn their trade.
 And for beginners attempting AdWords themselves, the advice can be a little misleading.

 PPC Strategy 1 – Go for low organic keywords

 Keywords cost money and the most popular keywords can pull the plug on your budget.
 Until you work out which ad campaigns are working for you, target low organic keywords.

+If you go to Google Search Console and check in your search queries, you will find a list of keywords that are most used in searches.
 This may sound counter-intuitive, but by selecting keywords with a low CTR and average position you will face less competition and target user–intent around those keywords.

-You will need to keep an eye on key performance indicators regularly though so check spend v performance every day and if you are paying out without results change the keyword.
+You therefore need to focus the same keywords on your landing pages and ad copy that correspond with your PPC ads.
+This tactic will make your money go further and increase your chances of attracting traffic.
+You will need to keep an eye on performance indicators regularly though so check spend v performance every day and if you are paying out without results change the keyword.